 There are 2 main ways to get started with Durham Amateur Rowing Club.

 The first is through an Explore rowing – learn to row programme.
-This is a course held over 12 weeks (or an intensive course held over 6 weeks) that will teach you the basics of rowing, sculling, coxing and indoor rowing.
+This is a course held over 10 weeks that will teach you the basics of rowing, sculling, coxing and indoor rowing.
 For all this year’s course dates, and details of how you can sign up see Explore rowing.

 The second is by taking part in the Allcomers regatta held towards the end of June or early July.
 All you need is 4 people from your pub, club, company, or group of friends.
 Durham Amateur Rowing Club will provide you with a coach, all necessary equipment and 4 practice sessions to mould you into a racing unit.
 Then you compete in this fun regatta, over a short 300 metre course against allcomers.